getify/You-Dont-Know-JS/get-started/ch4.md

 JS is one of very few languages where you have the option to create objects bespoke, without any need for defining their structure in a class first.

-For many years, people implemented the class design pattern on top of prototypes -- so called, "prototypal inheritance" -- and then with the advent of ES6's `class` keyword, the language doubled-down on its inclination towards OO/class style programming.
+For many years, people implemented the class design pattern on top of prototypes -- so called, "prototypal inheritance" (see Appendix A) -- and then with the advent of ES6's `class` keyword, the language doubled-down on its inclination towards OO/class style programming.

 But I think that focus has obscured the beauty and power of the prototype system: the ability for two objects to simply connect with each other and cooperate dynamically (during function/method execution) through sharing a `this` context.